-CD cases go in the garbage and cannot go your recycling cart.
+CD cases go in the garbage and cannot go in your recycling cart.
 Search King County's Reuse and Recycling website for private recyclers.

 Compostable food ware

-Compostable food ware cannot go your recycling cart.
+Compostable food ware cannot go in your recycling cart.
 Plain uncoated (non-shiny) paper plates and approved Cedar Grove compostable food ware (pdf) is accepted in your food and yard waste cart.
 All other food ware labeled compostable or biodegradable goes in your garbage.